 Stage 1: Watch an online recruitment seminar

-To get started straight away, watch an online seminar where you'll hear more about becoming a police officer.
-After watching the online seminar you'll be able to download the necessary applications forms.
+To get started, watch an online seminar where you'll hear more about becoming a police officer.
+After watching the online seminar you'll be able to apply straight away.

 Stage 2: Pass the assessments